mustafamengutay/Online-D-ner-Ordering-System/README.md

 # Online-Doner-Ordering-System
-It is a project where we developed requirements, system design and etc. You will find a document!
+It is a project where we developed requirements, system design and etc. in 2021.
+You will find a document!

 ## Here are some pages about the project: